australia/aboriginal-flag-cv-model/README.md

   2.jpg
 ```

-Essentially we have to put our monkey minds to draw bounding boxes around images that contain the object we are looking for.
+Essentially we have to use our monkey minds to draw bounding boxes around images that contain the desired object we are looking for.

-And generated an associated XML file for each file, that describes those bounding boxes.
+And generate an associated XML file for each file that describes those bounding boxes.

-Our directory should look like
+After we are finished our directory should look like

 ```
 /images